-North Charleston’s Trusted Motorcycle Accident Attorney
+North Charleston Motorcycle Accident Lawyer

-The motorcycle accident law firm of Hartman Law Firm, LLC has extensive experience in helping motorcyclists and their families with legal claims.
+The North Charleston motorcycle accident law firm of Hartman Law Firm, LLC has extensive experience in helping motorcyclists and their families with legal claims.
 Please call so we can help you if you have been injured in a motorcycle accident because someone else broke the law.

 Motorcycling is a popular recreational activity and mode of transportation for thousands of South Carolina residents.
 Motorcycle ownership has increased dramatically in the past few years.
 According to the South Carolina Department of Public Safety, there were 1,984 people injured in motorcycle accidents, and the average hospital charge after a motorcycle accident was $78,825.